gl0bal01/gl0bal01/README.md

-"We build, we contribute, and we step aside—knowing the work belongs to the collective body of knowledge, not to us."
+**We build, we contribute, and we step aside—knowing the work belongs to the collective body of knowledge, not to us.**

 <!-- openbadges start -->
 <details>